VIA University College: VIA Summer School

 Every year, VIA offers a variety of summer schools at Campus Horsens.
-The courses are taught in English.
+All courses are taught in English.

 Partners universities and programmes

-VIA University College is engaged in various international research and development projects as the leading institution or as a partner.
-Projects are initiated under a variety of funding programmes and are often interdisciplinary and cross-sectorial yet always rooted within the educational fields of VIA's Faculties and Schools.
+VIA University College is engaged in various international research and development projects, either as the leading institution or as a partner.
+Projects are initiated under a variety of funding programmes and are often interdisciplinary and cross-sectoral, while rooted within the educational fields of VIA's Faculties and Schools.